DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-order-state.md

 # ColumnOrderState Plugin Reference

-A plugin that manages the order of displayed columns.
+A plugin that manages the displayed columns' order.

 ## User Reference